I hope this email works! I am a brother

 that those who had been baptized by John, such as the twelve apostles, were

-pressing toward the goal of the kingdom of the heavens.
+pressing toward the goal of the kingdom of the heavens and were seizing it.
 (Matt.
 11:12)

 from among mankind would be chosen by him to rule in heaven as close associates